 • The original MCC was issued by Santa Clara County (the "County")as the program administrator.

-• The RMCC is issued in the name of the original MCC holder, except only for reason of death or divorce, in which case a copy of the Death Certificate or Divorce Decree must be provided to the County.
+• The RMCC is issued in the name of the original MCC holder, except only for reason of death, in which case a copy of the Death Certificate must be provided to the County.

 • The borrower currently owns the property for which the borrower was originally issued a County MCC.